 U-M Services for Student Finances

-The Financial Aid and Fellowships Office conducts fellowships competitions, publishes annual information on fellowship opportunities, and provides information and counseling on financial support to Rackham graduate students.
+The Finance and Fellowships Office conducts fellowships competitions, publishes annual information on fellowship opportunities, and provides information and counseling on financial support to Rackham graduate students.
 For additional information, please visit the website.

 Student Financial Services manages student account billing and collection.
 There are many resources available on the website to assist students with managing and understanding the student bill.
 In addition, the office is responsible for posting tuition waivers based on your appointment as a GSRA (graduate student research assistant), GSI (graduate student instructor), or GSSA (graduate student staff assistant).